e-enes/kesency/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/enes-th/digital-agency-website?label=Last%20Update)
 ![GitHub open issues](https://img.shields.io/github/issues/enes-th/digital-agency-website?label=Issues)

-This is the front-end repository for the Kesency website, a digital agency that provides services related to web design, development, and marketing.
+This is the front-end repository for the Kesency website (old), a digital agency that provides services related to web design, development, and marketing.
 The website is built using modern web development technologies such as React and CSS modules.

 ## Getting Started
 To get started with the project, clone the repository to your local machine and run the following commands: